gethomepage/homepage/docs/widgets/services/openwrt.md

 ```sh
 uhttpd -m "<somepassphrase>"
 ```

-Then add a user that will use that ACL in `/etc/config/rpcd`:
+Then add a user that will use the ACL and hashed password in `/etc/config/rpcd`:
 ```
 config login
         option username 'homepage'
         option password '<hashedpassword>'
         list read homepage
 ```
 This username and password will be used in Homepage's services.yaml to grant access.